umbraco/UmbracoDocs/umbraco-cms/fundamentals/design/templates/basic-razor-syntax.md

 ---
-description: "How to perform common logical tasks in Razor like if/else, foreach loops, switch statements and using the @ character to separate code and markup"
+description: "How to perform common logical tasks in Razor like if/else, foreach loops, switch statements, and using the @ character to separate code and markup"
 ---

 # Basic Razor Syntax